-“What is their average score on the exam?
-This is a reflection of how well they prepare for the exam and teach you the necessary material,” he says.
+“This is a reflection of how well they prepare you for the exam and teach you the necessary material,” he says.

 3. How strict are admission requirements?

-5. What percentage of students graduate from the program?
+4. What percentage of students graduate from the program?

-6. Are there opportunities to develop personal interests?
+5. Are there opportunities to develop personal interests?

-7. Does the program provide support services for students?
+6. Does the program provide support services for students?

-8. What is the learning environment like?
+7. What is the learning environment like?

 “As a student, I was treated as a junior intern and expected to participate in the care of the patient.”

 “As a student, I was treated as a junior intern and expected to participate in the care of the patient,” Dr. Norris shares.
 “They held the bar up high, and it was fun reaching it.”
 When he compares his clinical learning experience to that of his peers, he feels fortunate to have had such a great learning environment.

-9. Is the program financially feasible?
+8. Is the program financially feasible?